amzn/orthogonal-additive-gaussian-processes/README.md

 ## Getting Started
 ### Installation
 Clone the repository (https://github.com/amzn/orthogonal-additive-gaussian-processes) and install the package with `python setup.py install` and `pip install -e .`.
+The package is tested with Python 3.7.
 The main dependency is `gpflow` and we relied on `gpflow == 2.2.1`, where in particular implements the posteriors module.

 ### Tests